aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/exporting-reports-to-rpl-format/_index.md

 ```

-- Restart Reporting services.
-You will find Aspose.Rpl option in Export menu.
+5. Restart Reporting services.
+You should find Aspose.Rpl option in Export menu.

-The "Rpl export" option will become visible in export panel.
-You need to export report to RPL and share the RPL file.
+The "Rpl export" option should appear on the export panel.
+You need to export the report to RPL and share the RPL file.